 - Records Management

-- Define records management, categories of records, and various filing systems.
+a.
+Define records management, categories of records, and various filing systems.

 - Processing of Mail

 a.
 Manage electronic mail, incoming mail, and outgoing mail.